pingidentity/pingidentity-devops-getting-started/docs/devopsUserKey.md

 # Using your DevOps user and key

-When starting one of our containers, the container will attempt to find the DevOps registration information in either the DevOps property file located in `~/.pingidentity/devops` or in environment variables assigned in the `docker run` command for standalone containers or in the YAML file for a stack.
+When starting one of our containers, the container will attempt to find the DevOps registration information first in the DevOps property file located in `~/.pingidentity/devops`.
+If the DevOps registration information isn't found there, the container will check for environment variables assigned in the `docker run` command for standalone containers or in the YAML file for a stack.

 ## Display your DevOps information